h2y/gixi/README.md

 });
 ```

--   Or seed by the DOM userdata
+-   Or define seed by the DOM data

 `<img data-gixiseed="the username" id="avatar" />`